cozy/cozy-stack/docs/files.md

 ### POST /files/archive

-Create an archive and download it.
+Create an archive.
 The body of the request lists the files and directories that will be included in the archive.
 For directories, it includes all the files and sub-directories in the archive.

 #### Request